taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - jpn-itasource group: Japanesetarget group: ItalianOPUS readme: jpn-itamodel: transformer-alignsource language(s): jpn jpn_Hani jpn_Hira jpn_Kana jpn_Latn jpn_Yiiitarget language(s): itamodel: transformer-alignpre-processing: normalization + SentencePiece (spm32k,spm32k)
   - Downloads: 60
 - [mr4/bert-base-jp-sentiment-analysis](https://huggingface.co/mr4/bert-base-jp-sentiment-analysis)
-  - Sentiment Analysis in Japanese - Analyzing emotions in Japanese Bert analyzes emotions
-Model description
-The model is capable of determining the sentiment of a text.
+  - Sentiment Analysis in Japanese - Analyzing emotions in JapaneseBert analyzes emotionsModel descriptionThe model is capable of determining the sentiment of a text.
   - Downloads: 59
 - [wolf4032/bert-japanese-token-classification-search-local-cuisine](https://huggingface.co/wolf4032/bert-japanese-token-classification-search-local-cuisine)
   - Model Card for Model ID - Extracting Named Entities from Question Sentences for Recipe SearchModel DetailsModel DescriptionThis model extracts specific entities that are search keywords from sentences to search for recipes.
 For example, when inputting a sentence like "Please tell me a dish using chicken in Tokyo that can be eaten in spring," it will extract entities such as "Tokyo → AREA," "chicken dish → TYPE," "spring → SZN," and "chicken → INGR."
 The extraction targets are AREA, TYPE, SZN, INGR.Languages: (NLP)